fedarovich/isle/README.md

 IsleConfiguration.Configure(builder => builder.WithNameConverter(CapitalizeFirstLetter));
 ```
+You can find some built-in name converters in the class `Isle.Converters.ValueNameConverters`.
+It also contains some helper functions for writing your own converters.

 Please note that the transform is not applied to the names explicitly specified using the `Named` method.